kmnis/kmnis.github.io/_posts/2026-05-23-llm-basics-without-the-jargon.md

 - LoRA: freeze the model and train small low-rank matrices
 - QLoRA: load the frozen model in 4-bit precision and train small low-rank matrices

-So if full fine-tuning is like renovating an entire building, LoRA is like adding a small extension to the building, and QLoRA is like doing that while storing the original blueprint in a compressed format.
+So if full fine-tuning is like renovating an entire building, LoRA is like adding a small extension to it, and QLoRA is like adding that extension while keeping the original building stored in a compressed form.

 #### Does quantization reduce quality?